reduxjs/redux-toolkit/docs/usage/usage-with-typescript.md

 type AppDispatch = typeof store.dispatch
 ```

-If you need any additional reference or examples, [the type tests for `configureStore`](https://github.com/reduxjs/redux-toolkit/blob/master/type-tests/files/configureStore.typetest.ts) contain many different scenarios on how to type this.
+If you need any additional reference or examples, [the type tests for `configureStore`](https://github.com/reduxjs/redux-toolkit/blob/master/type-tests/files/configureStore.typetest.ts) contains many different scenarios on how to type this.

 ### Using the extracted `Dispatch` type with React-Redux